bilaltas/projector/README.md

 # Projector
 WordPress development environment with Docker.
-Starter template is being developed with Flexible Grid System.
 (Only tested on MacOS)
 <br><br>

 ## Why Projector